egorgorchak/egorgorchak/README.md

 ***

- I'm currently a Java developer in Amdocs
+ :briefcase: I'm a Java developer at [Amdocs](https://www.amdocs.com/)
+ :school: A graduate of the Peter the Great St. Petersburg Polytechnic University

 <!--
 **egorgorchak/egorgorchak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.